 In BlueConic, Listeners collect data about visitors and customers based on their online behavior or provided input and store that data in BlueConic profiles.
 BlueConic offers a range of listeners for to collect first-party customer profile data.
 Below are a number out-of-the-box listener types.
 Each BlueConic listener is defined by a set of rules.

-- The visitor visits a location containing the defined word(s).
+- The profile visits a location containing the defined word(s).

-- The visitor clicks in an area containing the defined word(s).
+- The profile clicks in an area containing the defined word(s).

-- The visitor visits a URL containing the defined word(s).
+- The profile visits a URL containing the defined word(s).

 - An advanced event occurs in a social media or other type of context.